Kidney and bladder diseases in rabbits

 Urinary tract / bladder

-• The ureters run from the renal pelvis to the urinary bladder.
+• The ureters run from the renal pelvis to the bladder.

 • The bladder collects urine until it is excreted through the urethra.

-• In rabbits, mucus, calcium deposits, or stones can cause narrowing or blockages, which can have repercussions on the kidneys and urinary tract.
+• In rabbits, mucus, calcium sediments, or stones can cause constrictions or blockages – which can have repercussions for the kidneys and urinary tract.
 Rabbit Welfare Association & Fund (RWAF)+1

-• An important physiological point: Rabbits often have very calcareous urine or urine sediment, making them more likely to form uroliths or sludge.
+• An important physiological point: Rabbits often have highly calcareous urine or urinary sediment and are therefore more likely to form "urinary stones" or sludge.
 Veterinary Practice

 Common diseases – overview